-Biography: I am a faculty member in the Department of Physics and Astronomy at Brigham Young University (BYU).
+Biography: I am a professor in the Department of Physics and Astronomy at Brigham Young University (BYU).

-Before coming to BYU, I was a faculty member at Northern Arizona University (NAU).
+Before coming to BYU, I was an assistant professor at Northern Arizona University (NAU).
 Prior to my academic

 appointments, I worked in the Solid State Theory Group with Alex Zunger at the National Renewable Energy Laboratory.
 I recieved